wimvanderbauwhede/RefactorF4Acc/README.md

 ###  US National Institute of Standards and Technology (NIST) test suite
 To assess the correctness and capability of our refactoring compiler, we used the NIST (US National Institute of Standards and Technology) [FORTRAN78 test suite](http://www.itl.nist.gov/div897/ctg/fortran_form.htm), which aims to validate adherence to the ANSI X3.9-1978 (FORTRAN 77) standard.
 We used [a version with some minor changes from Arnaud Desitter](http://www.fortran-2000.com/ArnaudRecipes/fcvs21_f95.html): All files are properly formed; a non standard conforming FORMAT statement has been fixed in test file `FM110.f`; Hollerith strings in FORMAT statements have been converted to quoted strings.
 This test suite comprises about three thousand tests organised into 192 files.

 We skipped/modified some tests because they test features that our compiler does not support (see below for more details).
 After skipping these types of tests, 2899 tests remain, in total 190 files for which refactored code is generated.
 The testbench driver provided in the archive skips another 8 tests because they relate to features deleted in Fortran 95.
 In total the test suite contains 72,473 lines of code (excluding comments).
-Two test files (FM406 and FM923) contain tests that fail in gfortran (3 tests in total).
-Our compiler currently fails one additional test, test 13 in FM302, see "Known Issues".
+Three test files (FM302, FM406 and FM923) contain tests that fail in gfortran (3 tests in total).
+Our compiler currently fails one additional test, test 13 in FM302, see ["Known issues"](#issues).

 Our compiler successfully generates refactored code for _all_ tests, and the refactored code compiles correctly and passes all other tests (2895 tests in total).
 The tests are available in `tests/NIST_F78_test_suite`, together with a dedicated readme.
 For full details, please refer to <a href="#appnist">Appendix: Validation of RefactorF4Acc using the NIST test</a> and
 <a href="https://doi.org/10.1016/j.compfluid.2018.06.005">"Domain-specific acceleration and auto-parallelization of legacy scientific code in FORTRAN 77 using source-to-source compilation"</a> (Wim Vanderbauwhede and Gavin Davidson; Computers & Fluids Vol 173, 15 September 2018, Pages 1-5).